-Of those experiencing mental health distress, one in three are hesitant to seek access to institutional advice and support services in the UK; some reasons are the lack of signposting to mental health services in universities as well as the lack of parity from higher education support services (6,12).
-The lack of access to non-academic support (e.g., personal and/or pastoral support) for mental health could lead to an accumulation of personal and professional adversities (15), a key question for investigation in this study.
-Of those experiencing mental health distress, one in three are hesitant to seek access to institutional advice and support services in the UK; some reasons are the lack of signposting to mental health services in universities as well as the lack of parity from higher education support services (5,6,13,16).
-The lack of access to non-academic support (e.g., personal and/or pastoral support) for mental health could lead to an accumulation of personal and professional adversities (15), a key question for investigation in this study.
-Previous research has only looked at specific single risk factors associated with doctoral students' mental health (5,6,13,16).
-A large body of research on stressful life events has indicated that the accumulation of risk is more important than specific single factors risk for mental health problems (17).
+Of those experiencing mental health distress, one in three are hesitant to seek access to institutional advice and support services in the UK; some reasons are the lack of signposting to mental health services in universities as well as the lack of parity from higher education support services [5,6,13,15].
+The lack of access to non-academic support (e.g., personal and/or pastoral support) for mental health could lead to an accumulation of personal and professional adversities [16], a key question for investigation in this study.
+Previous research has only looked at specific single risk factors associated with doctoral students' mental health [5,6,13,15].
+A large body of research on stressful life events has indicated that the accumulation of risk is more important than specific single factors risk for mental health problems [17].
 While researchers have investigated different institutional- and individual-level factors that could provide insight into doctoral students' mental health, research on the link between cumulative and global factors and mental health is limited.
-This is particularly important as evidence from the mental health literature which suggests that, rather than specific types of individual events, the accumulation of multiple adverse experiences have a worse effect on people's mental health (18,19).
-Numerous studies have documented the cumulative effects of multiple stressful events experienced by a person in the general population and their association with mental health (18).
-For instance, there has been work showing the impact of cumulative exposure to poor housing can have adverse effects on mental health and wellbeing (20).
-Similarly, psychiatric, and clinical studies used this approach to understand the impact of cumulative childhood trauma on mental health (21) as well as the accumulation of physical, psychosocial and health adversities' impact on academic achievement of children (22).
-In addition, findings from a psychiatric report indicated that cumulative effects of life events have an impact on both physical and mental health (19) and certain circumstances of life such as workload, changing patterns of familiar meetings, can cause mental health turbulence.
+This is particularly important as evidence from the mental health literature suggests that, rather than specific types of individual events, the accumulation of multiple adverse experiences have a worse effect on people's mental health [18,19].
+Numerous studies have documented the cumulative effects of multiple stressful events experienced by a person in the general population and their association with mental health [18].
+For instance, there has been work showing the impact of cumulative exposure to poor housing can have adverse effects on mental health and wellbeing [20].
+Similarly, psychiatric and clinical studies used this approach to understand the impact of cumulative childhood trauma on mental health [21] as well as the accumulation of physical, psychosocial and health adversities' impact on academic achievement of children [22].
+In addition, findings from a psychiatric report indicated that the cumulative effects of life events have an impact on both physical and mental health [19] and certain circumstances of life, such as workload and changing patterns of familiar meetings, can cause mental health turbulence.
 Thus, the accumulation of multiple adverse experiences during the pandemic may be predicted as an added risk for subgroups of individuals.
 Yet little is known about the role of cumulative stressful educational factors in the mental health problems of doctoral students.
 The extent to which doctoral students experienced these factors as well as how such factors, taken together, jointly affect mental health problems, is unclear.